-Attendance is required for this class.
-Unless you obtain prior consent of the instructors, missing classes will be used as bases for attendance grading.
-Excused absences include documented illness, deaths in the family and other documented crises, call to active military duty or jury duty, religious holy days, and official University activities.
+University Attendance Policy - Excused absences include documented illness, deaths in the family and other documented crises, call to active military duty or jury duty, religious holy days, and official University activities.
 These absences will be accommodated in a way that does not arbitrarily penalize students who have a valid excuse.
 Consideration will also be given to students whose dependent children experience serious illness.
-In case that it is necessary to skip a class, students are responsible to make up missed materials.
-Participation in in-class discussions and activities is also required.
-All submitted assignments and projects must be done by the author(s).
-It is a violation of the Academic Honor Code to submit other's work and the instructor of this course takes the violations very seriously.

-As this course will cover certain techniques to exploit and break down known systems in order to demonstrate their vulnerabilities, it is illegal, however, to practice these techniques on others' systems.
+As this course will cover certain techniques to exploit and break down known systems to demonstrate their vulnerabilities, it is illegal, however, to practice these techniques on systems where permission has not been granted.
 The students will be liable for their behaviors and therefore consequences.